robzor92/robzor92.github.io/docs/user_guides/mlops/serving/transformer.md

     <figcaption>Choose a transformer script in the advanced deployment form</figcaption>
   </figure>
 </p>

+After selecting the transformer script, you can optionally configure resource allocation for your transformer (see [Step 4](#step-4-optional-configure-resource-allocation)).
+Otherwise, click on `Create new deployment` to create the deployment for your model.

+### Step 4 (Optional): Configure resource allocation

 At the end of the page, you can configure the resources to be allocated for the transformer, as well as the minimum and maximum number of replicas to be deployed.